JLW-7/wally-c/README.md

 ___

-## Network Configuration
+## 📶 Network Configuration (Wally Setup)

+1. **Turn on Wally**
-1. Power on the Wally device by flipping the switch on its back
+   Flip the switch on Wally’s back to power it on.

+2. **Enter Configuration Mode**
-2. Remove its head from the body, and inside, on the back of the board, click on the round button right next to the white battery stand.
-Press it, along with the button labeled "B" together.
-It will now report "Entering network configuration mode".
+   Remove Wally’s head to access the internal board.
+   On the back of the board, locate the **round button next to the white battery stand**.
+   Press **that button and the one labeled “B” at the same time**.
+   Wally will say: *“Entering network configuration mode.”*

+3. **Connect to Wally’s Setup Network**
+   On your phone or laptop, connect to the Wi-Fi network named **`Xiaozhi`**.
+   A configuration webpage should automatically open.
-3. Choose the network called Xiaozhi on your phone/laptop, and a web page shall pop up.
-If not, go manually to the address shown on its screen.
+   If it doesn’t, open your browser and go to the address displayed on Wally’s screen.

+4. **Enter Your Wi-Fi Details**
-4. Inside the web page, enter your network's details (name and password).
-You can also choose to remember the network in future use.
+   On the setup page, input your Wi-Fi network’s **name (SSID)** and **password**.
+   (You can choose to have Wally remember this network for future use.)

+5. **You're All Set!**
-5. Once done, read the below instructions to start using it.
+   Once configuration is complete, follow the next set of instructions to start using Wally.

 ---